Qwertyblob/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries (people and classes) from the address book.

 Format: `clear`

+* To prevent mistakes, Rollcall will request a response of either `Y` or `N` to confirm if you want to proceed.

 ### Undoing a command : `undo`